kjd-guardiano/CPSC-455-SecureChat-Group-11/README.md

 ##  Usage
 To run the server application, open your terminal of choice (Terminal, Command Prompt, etc.) and navigate to the folder containing the application on the terminal.
 Then, run it as a Python application (**python3 app.py**, **python app.py**).
 The terminal will provide feedback that the server is active, and provide a HTTPS link for both localhost and LAN.
 In order to communicate between multiple devices, utilize the second LAN link provided by the terminal.

+In the event you do not have the Python dependencies to run the application, use the command **pip install -r requirements.txt** to download the necessary libraries.

 To run as a client, enter the link provided by the server terminal into Mozilla Firefox.
 Currently, browser support only exists for Firefox, and the application will not be able to be accessed on LAN networks on browsers such as Microsoft Edge or Google Chrome.
 This will bring you to a log-in screen.

 When sending messages, type into the provided text box and hit send.
 The webpage will show both messages sent by the currently logged-in user and any messages received by the selected user.
 Note that users that are not online will not have messages sent to them, and the server will send a message explaining that the user could not receive the message, as they are offline.
 Only online users can be sent messages.
 Messages that remain as logs on the server can be reviewed at any point in time when logged on while the server remains active.